 The Good Fairy

-Colombine, the daughter of Cassandre, is in love with Harlequin, but her father has other plans.
-His choice of groom for Colombine is the rich, old Lèandre, but with Harlequin always close by, Cassandre and his servant Pierrot must to be on guard to keep the lovers apart.
+Columbine, the daughter of Cassandre, is in love with Harlequin, but her father has other plans.
+His choice of groom for Columbine is the rich, old Lèandre, but with Harlequin always close by, Cassandre and his servant Pierrot must to be on guard to keep the lovers apart.
 However, Pierrot’s wife Pierrette sympathises with the couple and foils her husband’s and his master’s plans.
-In the end, love triumphs when the Good Fairy helps Harlequin by presenting him with a magic wand that fulfils all his wishes.
+In the end, love triumphs when the Good Fairy helps Harlequin by presenting him with a magic slapstick that fulfils all his wishes.

-When Ivan Vsevolozhsky took up the directorship of the Hermitage Museum in 1899, he commissioned Petipa to create three short ballets to be given for performance at the Museum Theatre and were to be attended by the Imperial Russian Court for the 1900-1901 season.
-Petipa began crafting scenarios for these ballets, drawing on a variety of differing subjects.
-Two of the new ballets were Les Ruses d’amour, which was inspired by French rococo and The Seasons, a plotless ballet divertissement that represented the four seasons through Petipa’s classical formula of danced tableaux.
-The third new ballet was Harlequinade (Les millions d’Arlequin or The Millions of Harlequin), with a libretto based on episodes featuring the stock characters from the Italian commedia dell’arte.
+Harlequinade (Les millions d’Arlequin or The Millions of Harlequin) was the third new ballet of the trilogy commissioned by Ivan Vsevolozhsky and created by Petipa for the 1900-1901 season at the Hermitage.
+Harlequinade is a two-act ballet with a libretto based on episodes featuring the stock characters from the Italian commedia dell’arte.
 Petipa and Vsevolozhsky’s original intentions were to commission Alexander Glazunov to compose the score for Harlequinade, while Riccardo Drigo was to compose the score for The Seasons.
 However, the two composers, who were close friends, soon developed an affinity for their colleague’s assigned ballet.
 Glazunov adamantly expressed to Petipa and Vsevolozhsky that the subject of Harlequinade was perfect in every respect for the Italian composer’s talents.
-In the end, Glazunov composed the scores for The Seasons and Les Ruses d’amour, while Drigo composed the score for Harlequinade.
+In the end, Glazunov composed the score for The Seasons, while Drigo composed the score for Harlequinade.

-In 1965, in honour of the ballet’s 65th anniversary, George Balanchine choreographed and staged his own version of Harlequinade for the New York City Ballet.
-Petipa’s Imperial version was a ballet Balanchine knew very well, as he had danced it as a student at the Imperial Ballet School.
-He based his own version on his personal recollections of Petipa’s production.
-In 1954, Balanchine had choreographed his famous Harlequinade Pas de deux for Maria Tallchief and André Eglevsky and he later added this pas de deux to his staging of the full-length ballet.
-Balanchine’s Harlequinade had its world première on the 4th February 1965 at the New York State Theater with Edward Villella as Harlequin, Patricia McBride as Columbine, Deni Lamont as Pierrot and Suki Schorer as Pierette.
+In 1954, George Balanchine choreographed his famous Harlequinade Pas de deux for Maria Tallchief and André Eglevsky.
+In 1965, in honour of the ballet’s 65th anniversary, Balanchine choreographed and staged his own version of the full-length ballet for the New York City Ballet, in which he included his 1954 pas de deux.
+Petipa’s Harlequinade was a ballet that Balanchine knew very well, as he had danced in it when he was a student at the Imperial Ballet School and he based his own version on his personal recollections of Petipa’s production.
+Balanchine’s Harlequinade had its world première on the 4th February 1965 at the New York State Theater with Edward Villella as Harlequin, Patricia McBride as Columbine, Deni Lamont as Pierrot and Suki Schorer as Pierrette.
 In 1971, Balanchine revived the ballet in an expanded edition with the use of the full score and added new roles for twenty-four adults and twenty-four children.
-Balanchine’s Harlequinade is still performed by the New York City Ballet today.
+Balanchine’s Harlequinade remains a prominent member of the New York City Ballet’s repertoire today.